Eczema Treatment Las Vegas and Henderson, NV

 Eczema is the name for a group of conditions that cause the skin to become red, itchy, and inflamed.
-It’s common — over 30 million Americans have some form of eczema — but it’s not well understood.
+Over 30 million Americans have some form of eczema, but it’s not well understood.
 For those with eczema, it’s an itchy, red, dry irritation that can come and go for life.

 Typically, eczema causes a person’s skin to become itchy, red, and red.
 In extreme outbreaks, the skin can become leathery and develop cracks.
 Eczema is common in infants, but it usually resolves before adulthood.
 For adults with eczema, it can be a chronic condition that can appear on any part of the body.
 There are a number of different forms, with atopic dermatitis being the most common.

 Atopic dermatitis is the most common form of eczema, so its symptoms are also the most common.
 These symptoms vary widely between patients: